Shuttles and Transit

 Arriving at the Calgary International Airport?
 Choose from multiple service options to Banff and Lake Louise with Banff Airporter, Brewster Express, Discover Banff Tours, Mountain Park Transportation and Banff Chauffeur.
 Prices vary, booking required.

 Find out more about getting to and around Banff and Lake Louise with transit and shuttles.

 Banff National Park is located along the TransCanada Highway.
 Open year-round, the TransCanada is a well maintained road that winds its way through the Canadian Rockies.

-From the airport, it is a scenic 90 minute (140 kilometre or 87 mile) drive to Banff & Lake Louise.
-There are regular shuttle bus connections from the airport to Banff & Lake Louise or you could rent a car from the airport or in Calgary city.
+From the airport, it is a scenic 90 minute (140 kilometres or 87 miles) drive to Banff.
+There are shuttle bus connections from the airport to Banff and Lake Louise or you could rent a car from the airport or in Calgary city.

 If you would like to make a proper road trip, Vancouver International Airport is 850 kilometres (530 miles) to the west of Banff & Lake Louise.

 The Rocky Mountaineer has regularly scheduled train services from April to October that stop at Banff.
 Please note that Rocky Mountaineer services are currently suspended, see Rocky Mountaineer’s website for more information